Jwu44/YourMum/product/task25.md

 - **Backward Compatibility**: No breaking changes to existing drag-drop behavior

-## Bug 3:
+## Bug 3: ✅ Completed - Child Task Zone Visual Indicators
-I am facing a bug where the purple line visual is displaying incorrectly for a child task when an external task is being dragged across its zones
+I was facing a bug where the purple line visual was displaying incorrectly for a child task when an external task was being dragged across its zones.

 ## Steps to reproduce:
 1. Have an existing parent-child block e.g. Task A > Task B